Common questions about coronavirus and prostate cancer

 Remember that if you’re taking a low-dose steroid while having chemotherapy, the chemotherapy can increase your risk of catching infections because it can make your immune system weaker.
 If you’re having chemotherapy, it's very important to follow the latest government guidance and the advice of your medical team.

-If you’re having chemotherapy, you should have a number to call at the hospital if you have any signs of an infection.
+Always contact your medical team at the hospital straight away if you have signs of any infection, even if they are only mild.
+You should have been given a number to call at the hospital if you have any signs of an infection.
 Call this number if you’re worried you may have coronavirus or any other type of infection.
-Read about the possible signs of an infection and what to do.

 Will I have my cancer treatment as planned?